 Relay hours are billed for the cumulative amount of time during which each Service Bus Relay is “open”.
 A Relay is implicitly instantiated and opened at a given Service Bus address (service namespace URL) when a Relay-enabled WCF service, or “Relay listener”, first connects to that address.
 It is closed only when the last listener disconnects from its address.
 Therefore, for billing purposes a Relay is considered “open” from the time the first Relay listener connects to the time the last Relay listener disconnects from the Service Bus address of that Relay.

-- What is a brokered connection and how am I charged for them?
-A brokered connection is defined as one of the following:
+- A brokered connection is defined as one of the following:

 - An AMQP connection from a client into a Service Bus topic/subscription, queue or Event Hub.